 Color isn’t the only thing your car paint is good for.
 It’s a key component in protecting the body from rust.
 And, just like any other component, it can be damaged, even from something like a car wash or bug splatter.
-But scratches and chips can be repaired.
-In fact, a lot of car paint repair can be done without getting a body shop involved.
+Before you call a body shop to repair your car paint, consider a few at-home options that you can tackle in your own garage or driveway.

 Car paint repair starts with knowing how deep the damage goes.
 Your car’s paint isn’t a singular homogenous mass.
 It starts with a primer on top of the rust-preventing electro-coat, followed by the base and mid coats, which add the color.
 Then the clear coat, which provides the reflective shine as well as physical and UV protection, goes on top.

 Minor paint correction can take care of most paint issues